kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 ## Overview

-This document covers the responsibilites, time commitments, and timeline for Docs Leads sheparding docs releases for Kubernetes.
+This document covers the responsibilites, time commitments, and timeline for Docs Leads shepherding docs releases for Kubernetes.
 Docs Lead Shadows should also read through this document and understand the launch processes so they can do it in the future.

 ### Common Terms